 WiseLite TDS (Total Dissolved Solids) Indicator

 The WiseLite TDS water tester is a meter that demonstrates the presence of dissolved solids (heavy metals, inorganic minerals, salts) in water.
-It consists of a 5-watt bulb in a socket attached to two separate bare copper wires connected to an electrical cord and encased in a protective plastic tube.
+This Total Dissolved Solids meter consists of a 5-watt bulb in a socket attached to two separate bare copper wires connected to an electrical cord and encased in a protective plastic tube.

 Most people are surprised to learn pure distilled water is essentially a nonconductor of electrical current.
 When the WiseLite is plugged into a 120 volt outlet and partially immersed (bulb up) into a glass of high quality, distilled water, the bulb will not light.
 If a pinch of common table salt (sodium chloride) is added to the distilled water, the sodium (Na+) and the chloride (Cl-) ions traveling back and forth between the wires cause the circuit to be completed and thus the bulb will glow.
 The higher the concentration of salt, the brighter the glow.

 Repeating the same procedure with a new glass of distilled water and sugar (an organic compound) will not cause the light to glow since most organic substances are non-electrolytes.
 Most tap waters have electrolytes present in the form of inorganic dissolved solids; the higher the concentration of electrolytes, the brighter the WiseLite TDS water tester will glow.

 - For use with 120 Volt AC electricity only